 No administrative rule or regulation, except those indispensable to the protection of public safety, shall be enforceable by law: But any injury to person or to property, private or public, whose proximate cause is a business or governmental standard or procedure violative of due care and common sense shall nullify the limited liability or the official immunity of the authorizing and enforcing officers, respectively, both in civil and in criminal suits.

 (from Amendment XIII)

 So, what then would constitute “due care and common sense?”
-That would be a definition in our own collective hands, as jurors at trial, to decide–a de facto form of common law for we the People.
-And the same critical judgment would be brought full circle against ourselves and our own frivolous lawsuits, by a provision written as a revenue source into this new direct democracy constitution:
+That would be a definition in our own collective hands, as jurors at trial, to decide — a de facto form of common law for we the People.
+And this same critical judgment would be brought full circle against ourselves and our own frivolous lawsuits by a provision written as a revenue source into this new direct democracy constitution:

 Misusage fees levied upon persons who assume unnecessary risks or file frivolous complaints that require emergency public services or courts of law;